valerii-smirnov/flex-made-query-analizer/Readme.md

 ---

-All necessary dependencies, data and dumps are configured automatically.
+All necessary dependencies, database extensions, data and dumps are configured automatically.
 You don't need to do anything manually.

 ---